2025/26 Gender pay gap report

 About median and mean

-The median for each is the man or woman in the middle of a list of hourly pay ordered from highest to lowest paid.
+The median for each is the man or woman who is in the middle of a list of hourly pay ordered from highest to lowest paid.

-When comparing mean (average) hourly pay, women’s mean hourly pay is 11.7% higher than men’s.
+When comparing mean (average) hourly pay, women’s mean hourly pay is 3.4% higher

-The mean gender pay gap figure uses the hourly pay of all employees to calculate the difference between the mean hourly pay of men and the mean hourly pay of women.
+The mean gender pay gap figure uses hourly pay of all employees to calculate the difference between the mean hourly pay of men, and the mean hourly pay of women.

 The percentage of women in each pay quarter